Dear reader of ADxS.org, please excuse the disruption.

 However, measurement methods have already been researched enough to validate and support diagnoses.
 The advantage of measurement methods is that the result is not distorted by prior knowledge, training or particular motivations (interest, hyperfocus).

-However, it is known that ADHD sufferers “outsource” the functions of disturbed brain areas to other areas of the brain in order to compensate for the deficit.
+However, it is known that people with ADHD “outsource” the functions of disturbed brain areas to other areas of the brain in order to compensate for the deficit.
 Symptoms are also reduced through coping, e.g. by avoiding situations in which the stressful symptom can occur, or individual symptoms are reduced through intensive training.
 If only symptoms are asked about, the symptom masked by relocation to other areas of the brain or by coping may not be noticed.
 This is one of the reasons why tests (including our own online tests) can never be sufficient on their own to reliably diagnose or rule out ADHD.

 It is to be hoped that with further refinement of the measurement methods and knowledge about the evaluation of results, a more objective diagnosis than questionnaires and tests will be possible in the foreseeable future.